itsmohitkumar/Blog-Generator-Bedrock/README.md

 ## Overview

 This project is an AWS Lambda function that leverages the `meta.llama3-8b-instruct-v1:0` model from AWS Bedrock to generate blog content based on user-defined topics.
 The generated content is then saved to an Amazon S3 bucket for easy access and management.
+The function supports customizable blog lengths, keyword inclusion for SEO, and generates metadata for each blog post.

 ## Features

 - **Blog Generation**: Generate high-quality blog posts on various topics.
+- **Customizable Lengths**: Users can specify the desired length of the blog post (e.g., 200 words, 500 words).
+- **SEO Optimization**: Include keywords in the blog for better search engine visibility.
+- **Metadata Tracking**: Automatically saves metadata such as blog topic, generation timestamp, and summary.
 - **AWS Integration**: Seamlessly integrates with AWS Bedrock for model invocation and S3 for storage.
 - **Logging**: Provides comprehensive logging for debugging and monitoring.